shuashuashua/shua/Find intersection of two sorted arrays.md

 #### If the sizes of two arrays are similar, we go through both arrays and record intersections.
 Time: O(m+n).
 Space: O(1) except output.
 #### If one array is significantly larger than the other, apply binary seach for each element in the shorter array in the longer array.
 If found: add to intersection. given m>n-->Time: O(nlogm).
 Space: O(1) except output.

+#### Follow Up: Union? if not found, add it. add shorter array at last.
+#### Follow Up: Unsorted arrays? m>n--> Time complexity: O(nlogn+mlogn)
+1) Initialize intersection I as empty.
+2) Find smaller of m and n and sort the smaller array.
+3) For every element x of larger array, do following …….b) Binary Search x in smaller array.
+If x is present, then copy it to I.
+4) Return I.

 ```C++
 #include <iostream>
 #include <vector>